-Stephen has gained experience in an array of disputes, both in courts and arbitral tribunals, involving issues of commercial law and commercial chancery, including general contractual matters, company law, trusts, banking and finance, insurance, and insolvency.
+Stephen has gained experience in an array of disputes, both in English courts and in international arbitrations, involving issues of commercial law and commercial chancery, including all aspects of the law of contract, company law, trusts, banking and finance, insurance, insolvency and the administration of estates.
 He also has experience in dealing with issues of jurisdiction, private international law, EU law, intellectual property law and public law, and has gained advocacy experience in applications, trials and appeals, acting as both sole and junior counsel.

-Stephen accepts instructions in a wide range of chambers’ work, with particular focus on contracts, company law, and all other aspects of commercial law and commercial chancery.
+Stephen accepts instructions in a range of chambers’ work, with particular focus on commercial and commercial chancery disputes.

 Prior to being called to the bar, Stephen completed his articles at ENSafrica, Cape Town, from 2011-2013, where he gained experience in commercial litigation, company and trusts law, and public law.
 After qualifying as an Attorney of the High Court of South Africa in 2013, Stephen practiced as an attorney in the litigation department at ENSafrica, before working as a research assistant to Professor Reinhard Zimmermann at the Max Plank Institute for Comparative and International Private Law in 2014.
 Stephen also worked as a stipendiary lecturer in Private Law at St Anne’s College, Oxford, from 2015-2016.